Brave-Toast/Team9_EDR/README.md

 *   **Centralized Logging:** All monitors send their logs to a central queue, which are then processed by the main agent.
 Logs are formatted as JSON for easy parsing and analysis.
 *   **Threat Intelligence Bus:** A central message bus allows monitors to share information and threat intelligence with each other.
 *   **Active Response:** The EDR can be configured to take active responses to certain threats, such as killing a process or blocking an IP address.
-*   **Dynamic Configuration:** The agent's behavior is controlled by a central configuration file (`config.json`), which can be modified without restarting the agent.
+*   **Configuration Driven:** The agent's behavior is controlled by a central `config.json` file.
+The configuration is loaded at startup.

 ## How it works